arcanemachine/phoenix-todo-list/support/deployment/README.md

 Any non-Traefik deployment strategy can be used with Caddy.
 To set up Caddy, see the [section below](#deploying-with-caddy)

+### Pulling the Newest Image During an Update

+You may need to pull the latest image when doing an update:

+- Log in to your server.
+- Pull the correct image for your CPU architecture:
+  - `x86_64`: `podman image pull docker.io/arcanemachine/phoenix-todo-list:x86_64`
+  - `aarch64`: `podman image pull docker.io/arcanemachine/phoenix-todo-list:aarch64`

 ## Deploying With Caddy

 To deploy with Caddy, complete the following steps: